 If Juventus are to sign Icardi they would have to find a buyer for Gonzalo Higuain first.
 After failing to seduce Chelsea while on loan in the second half of last season, the 31-year-old is wanted by Roma.

-The Giallorossi see Higuaín as the perfect replacement for Edin Džeko who looks more likely to head to Inter following their failure to strike a deal with Manchester United for Romelu Lukaku.
+The Giallorossi see Higuaín as the perfect replacement for Edin Džeko who looks more likely to head to Inter following their failure to strike a deal with Romelu Lukaku.
 The Belgian is free to leave Old Trafford and new Inter coach Antonio Conte has made him his No.1 target this summer.

 In recent days, though, Juventus look to have entered the race with Maurizio Sarri reportedly a fan.
 The Old Lady's best chance of financing that deal could be a part-exchange which would see Paulo Dybala – marginalised by Cristiano Ronaldo's signing 12 months ago – heading to Old Trafford.